A cheating politician thinks he’s on the road to the US Senate. Turns out he’s a better candidate for crime than high office.

 Just one more thing…

-The final reveal is actually a set-up.
+The big reveal in Candidate for Crime is a set-up.
 Columbo, now on protection detail, is on stand-by in Nelson’s hotel on election night.
 He waits in the press room, asking a sergeant to tell him when Nelson spends time alone.

 Right on cue, Nelson excuses himself to make a phone call in the bedroom.
 But instead of dialing out, he shoots a bullet into a wall with a silencer.
 Scene set, he pops out to cast his vote.